VanderbiltHustler/PDFParser/README.md

 npm start
 ```
 3. The webpage will load up (likely at local host 3000).
 Upload PDFs as required!
+4. Once finished, you can stop the servers by hitting "Ctrl-C" in your terminals.

 ## How to use this tool [old]
 1. Add your PDF file to the repository.
 You can do this by dragging and dropping the file into the folder.